adinapoli/haskell-exchange-2015/slides/slides.md

 MAC (avoids submission of bogus keys) ---------------------------+
 ```

-To be fair, the media key abstraction was already present in Atlas when I choose
+To be fair, the media key abstraction was already present in Atlas when I chose
 RabbitMQ, but it was the perfect fit for it!

 ------------------